Page 6 of 9

 During the stay of the explorers in the Flathead camp Captain Clarke took unto himself a Flathead woman.
 One son was the result of this union, and he was baptised after the missionaries came to Bitter Root valley [in 1850] and named Peter Clarke.
 This halfbreed lived to a ripe age, and was well known to many of Montana's early settlers.
 He died about six years ago [c.
 1884] and left a son, who was christened at St. Mary's Mission to the name of Zachariah, and pronounced Sacalee by the Indians.
 The latter has a son three years of age, whom it is claimed by the Indians, in direct descent, to be the great grandson of the renowned Captain Clarke.1

-Thus it is conceivable that all reports of Lewis and Clark themselves fathering offspring among the natives were merely selfish gestures aimed to gain prestige within the tribe or even beyond, when the sire in reality was a lowly soldier of low standing in white culture.
+Thus it is conceivable that all reports of Lewis and Clark themselves fathering offspring among the natives were merely selfish or political gestures aimed to gain prestige within the tribe or even beyond, when the sire in reality was a common soldier of low standing in white culture.
 On the other hand, the endurance of some claims throughout two or more successive generations, even without corroboration from Lewis or Clark, seem to lend the story the weight of truth.
 For another example, see William Clark's Nez Perce Son.

 1. Peter Ronan, History of the Flathead Indians, Their Wars and Hunts, 1813-1890 (1890, reprint, Minneapolis: Ross & Haines, 1965), 44.